 Having slightly flat tyres can create unwanted drag on your car that can cost you money.
-Check your tyre pressures to ensure that you are getting the best performance out of your car especially when you are initially pulling away.
+Check your tyre pressures to ensure that you are getting the best performance out of your car, especially when you are initially pulling away.

 Ensure that you do use your air con from time to time as not using it for prolonged period may cause it to break.
 At high speeds the air-con does not make a huge difference to fuel consumption so this would be the most ideal time.

-We all know to avoid motorway service stations as they can cost an arm and a leg for petrol but there are also significant price differences is your local petrol stations too.
-It is best to be aware of when you’re are getting a good deal and when you need to wait for the next opportunity.
+We all know to avoid motorway service stations as they can cost an arm and a leg for petrol but there are also significant price differences in your local petrol stations too.
+It's best to be aware of when you’re are getting a good deal and when you need to wait for the next opportunity.
 The RAC have a handy Fuel Watch page that will inform you of the average UK prices and a likely forecast of what will happen to prices that you can find here: https://www.rac.co.uk/drive/advice/fuel-watch/.

-Topping your car up after the clunk to get the most out of your tank can actually be doing serious damage to your vehicle having detrimental effects to other components.
+Topping your car up after the clunk to get the most out of your tank can actually be doing serious damage to your vehicle, having detrimental effects to other components.